Salmandabbakuti/superfluid-devmode-dashboard/README.md

 npm run deploy-local
 ```

-### 3. Starting the Client Application:
+### 3. Starting the Client Application (Optional):

-Finally, you will need to start the client application.
-Here are the steps to do this:

 > Note: Running the client application is optional.
 You can use this [deployed frontend directly](https://superfluid-devmode-dashboard.vercel.app).
 Just ensure that your blockchain is running on port 8545 and that the framework and subgraph are deployed (following the previous steps).

+Finally, you will need to start the client application.
+Here are the steps to do this:

 1. Navigate to the client directory and install required dependencies: